monk-io/docs/docs/basics/monk-in-10.md

 :::note

 If you have more cloud accounts you can add all of them.
-Monk is great at managing singular clusters across cloud providers out of the box.
+MonkOS is great at managing singular clusters across cloud providers out of the box.

 :::

 :::important

 You don't need to touch, or even have your `gcloud` or `aws` CLI installed locally.
-Monk will work without them being present.
+MonkOS will work without them being present.

 :::